coralproject/talk/docs/source/04-06-slots-and-plugins.md

 Typically, you will manage plugins via your `plugins.json` file.
 If you want to remove a plugin, you would simply delete it there.
 However, we can also do this directly with the `plugins_config`.

 Let's look at our example article, `views/article.ejs`.
-Here we see can we have the Talk embed, and within the embed, we can also send a configuration object.
+Here we see we have the Talk embed, and within the embed, we can also send a configuration object.
 To disable a plugin visually, we can pass `true` to the property `disable_components`.
 Like so:

 ```js